 So if beef and dairy production is to be protected the additional burden falls on the industrial, business, transport and residential sectors.

 Industry is already bearing its burden of the climate change agenda and in addition suffering from the high cost of Irish electricity, which is typically twice as expensive as in the US.
-Business leaders are becoming increase concerned that the cost of the climate change agenda in their sector may be of the order of €0.5 bn per year.
+Business leaders are becoming increase concerned that the climate change agenda in their sector may be of the order of €0.5 bn per year.

 Transport emissions tend to go up as the economy grows.
 This trend can only be reversed with major investment in public transport and infrastructure likely to cost in the order of €1 bn per year… at the expense of the travelling public and the tax payer.